 About the Workshop

-The Alaska Committee for Noxious and Invasive Plant Management and the Alaska Invasive Species Working Group organize an invasive species workshop held annually in the late fall.
+The Alaska Committee for Noxious and Invasive Pest Management organize an invasive species workshop held annually in the late fall.
 The workshop rotates between locations in Anchorage, Fairbanks and various rural communities.

-The workshop is a forum for discussing invasive species management activities within the state and offers expert presentations about emerging invasive species science and management issues.
+The workshop is a forum for discussing invasive species management activities within the state, offers expert presentations about emerging invasive species science and management issues, and training for new and experienced invasive species managers alike.
 The workshop typically draws 100 to 150 participants.

-The City and Fairbanks is in the heart of interior Alaska where a variety of invasive species issues are addressed.
-Southeast Alaska, has an active invasive species management group working on issues including eradication of Elodea, management of various other species, and outreach.
-This year's workshop will host a variety of topics highlighting invasive species management and science in the Arctic, and Sub Arctic as well as emerging issues statewide.
+The City and Anchorage is largest city Alaska and a hub for Southcentral Alaska where a variety of invasive species issues are addressed.
+Southcentral Alaska, has several active invasive species management groups working on issues including eradication of Elodea, management of various other species, and outreach.
+This year's workshop will host a variety of topics highlighting legacies of invasive species introduction and management as well as emerging issues statewide.

-Worshops are being developed and will include aquatic invasive plant survey and management, outreach strategies and success stories, and more.
+Worshops are being developed and will include introductory and advnanced topics to accomodate those that are new to or experienced in invasive species management and outreach.
 Typically the conference and workshop are worth between 9 and 12 continuing education units for certified pesticide applicators of Alaska.

 Registration and Accommodations